openstack/freezer/README.rst

 Remove backups older then 1 day::

     $ freezerc --action admin --container freezer_dev-test --remove-older-then 1 --backup-name dev-test-01

+Cinder restore currently creates a volume with content of saved one, but doesn't implement deattach of existing volume and attach the new one to the vm.
+You should implement this steps manually.
+To create new volume from existing content run next command:

 Execute a cinder restore::
     $ freezerc --action restore --volume-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b